mattborgard/PTAReimburseParser-ClaudeExample/README.md

 A CLI tool for processing PTA reimbursement request emails.
 Extracts data from scanned forms using OCR, allows review/editing, appends records to Google Sheets, and archives attachments to Google Drive.

+While this is a useful tool for me specifically (and you could probably adapt it to your own needs), this was mostly a test of Claude Code's capabilities.
+This was made with *zero* coding help from me (and thus shouldn't be taken as evidence of my coding skills, or lack thereof!)
+Aside from some familiarity with cloud services and being able to ask the right sorts of prompts, this could have been created by a user with no software development experience.

 ## Features

 - **Email Processing**: Fetch emails directly from Gmail or process local `.eml` files